-If you start making any changes to the core A-Z80 files, you should run one or more simulations to verify the correctness of your modifications.
+If you make any change to the core files of A-Z80, you should run one or more simulations to verify the correctness of your modifications.

 Each module in the "cpu" directory contains a ModelSim simulation project that verifies the functionality of one or more of its blocks.
-Before opening any project in ModelSim, run "modelsim_setup.py" script located in the project root directory.
+Before opening a project in ModelSim, run "modelsim\setup.py" script located in the project root directory.
 That script will set up relative file mappings to enable project to reside anywhere on your drive.

-If you have installed and configured ModelSim correctly, double-clicking on any .mpf file will open a project in the ModelSim GUI.
+If you have installed and configured ModelSim correctly, double-clicking on any \.mpf file will open a project in the ModelSim GUI.